The young protagonist of our story.

 - Adaptation Name Change: Originally Tristran in the novel, but changed to the more conventional sounding Tristan for the film.

 - Belligerent Sexual Tension: With Yvaine, before they confess their love three quarters into the film.

 - Expository Hairstyle Change: Shakespeare gives his hair extensions when he starts his training with the pirates and he takes a level in badass.

-- Nice Guy: Despite the incredible Belligerent Sexual Tension between Yvaine and his rude behaviour toward her (of course, she doesn't make things any easier), Tristan is a very sweet and romantic guy.
+- Nice Guy: Despite the incredible Belligerent Sexual Tension between him and Yvaine and his rude behaviour toward her (of course, she doesn't make things any easier), Tristan is a very sweet and romantic guy.

 - Snark-to-Snark Combat: With Yvaine.

 - Spared by the Adaptation: The book opts for a Bittersweet Ending by having him die of old age, leaving Yvaine to rule in his stead.
 The movie avoids this with a Prophecy Twist: thanks to their love, he metaphorically possesses Yvaine's heart, and therefore benefits from the immortality it confers.
 The two use a Babylon Candle to join the stars once their children are old enough to rule.

 - Took a Level in Badass: Halfway through the movie when he gets a Training Montage from Captain Shakespeare and his crew.

 - Unexpected Successor: His uncles all end up dying and have consigned themselves to being stuck as ghosts together for the rest of eternity, as they can only pass on when a new king is crowned, and all the known potential male heirs are dead.
 Then Tristan picks up and accidentally restores the ruby.
 Said uncles then learn that the young man accompanying the star that two of their brothers have encountered is actually the bastard son of their long-lost sister, and thus their nephew, making him the sole remaining male heir to the Stormhold bloodline.